unraed/unraed.github.io/docs/DialogueTree/Documentation/DialogueNodes.md

 ![EntryNodeImage](Images/EntryNodeImage.png)

 ## Speech Node
 Node that plays a speech.
 The workhorse of any dialogue.

+Note: As of plugin version 1.20, speech nodes are able to play dialogue events.

 ![SpeechNodeImage01](Images/SpeechNodeImage01.png)